Peninsula High sports star dies in truck crash; three other teens hospitalized

 According to Moss, the three other passengers, all teenagers, were thrown from the vehicle.
 Of three taken to the hospital, one had serious injuries.
 All were either 16 or 17 years of age.

-Wanaka was a rising sports star, playing both basketball and baseball for Peninsula high school.
-He was named as an infielder to The News Tribune Spring 2021 all-league team for the South Sound and made the All-Area 2021 second team.
+Wanaka was a rising sports star, playing both basketball and baseball for Peninsula High School.
+He was named a first-team infielder to the Class 4A South Puget Sound League all-league team during the 2021 spring season and was also named to The News Tribune’s 2021 All-Area second team.

 When basketball resumed in May, Wanaka was the only returning player with any varsity experience.